lurosenb/lurosenb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third year PhD candidate at NYU where I am advised by [Julia Stoyanovich](https://stoyanovich.org/) and work closely with [Christoper Musco](https://www.chrismusco.com/).
+I am a fourth year PhD candidate at NYU where I am advised by [Julia Stoyanovich](https://stoyanovich.org/) and work closely with [Christoper Musco](https://www.chrismusco.com/).
 At NYU, I am affiliated with the [NYU Center for Responsible AI](https://airesponsibly.net/) and the [Theoretical Computer Science @ NYU Group](https://cs.nyu.edu/theory-group/index.html).
-I also work closely with [Bill Howe (of UW)](https://faculty.washington.edu/billhowe/) and with the [Volitional AI Lab](https://billhowelab.github.io/) (also at UW).
+I work closely with [Bill Howe (of UW)](https://faculty.washington.edu/billhowe/) and with the [Volitional AI Lab](https://billhowelab.github.io/) (also at UW).
+I also work with [Rachel Cummings (of Columbia)](https://rachelcummings.com/) and her group.
 I am grateful to be supported by a [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-Broadly, my work aims to answer open questions on data privacy, algorithmic fairness, climate, AI with social impact, all with an eye towards doing social good.
+Broadly, my work aims to answer open questions on data privacy, algorithmic fairness, climate, AI with social impact, and LLMs, all with an eye towards doing social good.

 I was formerly a member of the [Microsoft AI rotational program](https://www.microsoftnewengland.com/maidap/), working out of the New England Research and Development lab (and remotely during COVID!).
 In 2019 I graduated from Brown University, where I wrote a thesis about AI and self-data collection.